 Healthcare has a problem, and we all know it: labor shortages.
 According to the US Bureau of Labor Statistics, jobs in healthcare are expected to grow at a rate of 13 percent through 2031, far outpacing the average for all occupations.
 In nursing alone, the US will need an additional 275,000 nurses through 2030.

-One thing is clear—healthcare provider recruitment remains a top challenge for healthcare groups and practices right now, and action is needed both in the short and long term.
+One thing is clear—healthcare talent recruitment remains a top challenge for healthcare groups and practices right now, and action is needed both in the short and long term.
 What does this mean for practices and healthcare groups?

 A lack of providers will stall growth and limit your ability to take on new patients, for one.
-Labor shortages will also impact patient care and, potentially, ding a practice’s reputation over time if care suffers.
+Labor shortages will also impact patient care and, potentially, damage a practice’s reputation over time if care suffers.

 The good news?
 Marketing can make a significant difference in supporting provider recruitment strategies.
 If you’re asking yourself, “How can I attract more doctors to apply for open positions?” or “What can marketing do to support recruitment efforts?” we have some answers.

 Here are 3 ways marketers can rally the troops in support of recruitment teams to increase capacity, improve patient experience and care, and improve brand reputation.

 1. Strengthen Your Brand Reputation as an Employer